rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 >   water molecule and below the energies needed to cause electronic transitions. [^Nave2016]

 ![Light absorbtion in water and the blackbody spectrum for the approximate temperature of the Sun ([hyperphysics.phy-astr.gsu.edu](http://hyperphysics.phy-astr.gsu.edu/hbase/Chemical/watabs.html), 2016).](img/light-absorbtion-in-water.png){#fig:light-absorbtion-in-water}

+TODO: Find Dawkins on multiple instances of convergent evolution of eyes.

 [^Nave2016]: @Nave_2016_Transparency_of_water_in_the_visible_range\.